• Skip to primary navigation

 Pan two: 3 egg whites with 1 tablespoon water - whipped together.

-Pan three: the brown bread crumbs ( not hot) and 1 cup of shredded Parmesan cheese.
+Pan three: the brown bread crumbs ( not hot) and 1 cup of shredded Parmesan cheese (fresh preferred.)

 three pan dredge line

-• Be sure the chicken is dry and then coat them through pan 1, 2, and 3 shaking well after pan 1 and 2.
+• Be sure the chicken is dry, then coat them through pans 1, 2, and 3 shaking well after pans 1 and 2.
 Place on prepared pan.

 chicken coated with flour

 • When all are complete, add a little more of the bread/Parmesan mixture on top of each piece to fill any holes.
 Let rest for 5 minutes.
 Cook until an internal temp of 165°.
-About 20 minutes depending on the thickness of the chicken.
+It takes about 20 minutes, depending on the thickness of the chicken.

 • Remove from oven and top with about 2 tablespoons of your sauce and mozzarella cheese.